sagemeadows/phonlab-guide/README.md

 For more information on the “markdown” command, run this command: `man markdown`

 **WARNINGS**
-- The Markdown to HTML conversion doesn't recognize that multiple lines of code, sandwiched between <code>```three backticks```</code>, all belong in one code block.
+- The Markdown to HTML conversion doesn't recognize that multiple lines of code, sandwiched between tripple backticks <code>```</code>, all belong in one code block.
 If you want to preserve multi-line code blocks in hte PDF, you have to edit the HTML by hand.
 - In addition, since multi-line code blocks are not recognized, underscores in those code blocks will be converted into `<em>` and `</em>`, which will also have to be fixed by hand.
 - If you don't put a line of space between a regular paragraph and a list in Markdown, the list will not be converted into a list in HTML.
 - LaTeX equations in Markdown, sandwiched between `$dollar signs$`, are not converted into HTML equations.